rfangit/analytical_flow_matching/README.md

 <img src="\2D Examples\Linear Schedule - Other Distributions\imgs\checkerboard_example.png" style="width:100%; max-width:800px;"/>

 This repository is a companion to the blog post **[“Optimal Flow-Matching”](https://rfangit.github.io/blog/2025/optimal_flow_matching/)**.

 It showcases the *analytical solution* to the flow-matching training objective, implemented for a variety of datasets including MNIST, CIFAR-10, and a subset of ImageNet.

-# Analytical Flow Matching

-This repository provides code and experiments utilizing the optimal solution to the flow-matching training objective.
-It serves as a reference for understanding and implementing analytical solutions in flow-matching tasks across various datasets.
+Although this solution is optimal in producing minimal MSEloss and does not require expensive training steps, there are two issues with it compared to a flow learned via deep learning:

+- Evaluating the flow involves computing distances with all data points, which is computationally expensive for large datasets.
+- It memorizes the data distribution, and only generates points at $t = 1$ that exist in the training data.

 ## 📂 Repository Structure